Amir-Alipour/react-devtools-disabler/README.md

 ```
 ---------------
-and then you don't see react devtools in your browser inception bar
+and then you don't see react devtools in your browser inspect